FlashGordon7/esp-multical21/README.md

 # esp-multical21

-CRC has been added to eliminate error readings.
+CRC has been added to eliminate wrong readings.

 User and Password have been added to MQTT.